-preparing the required amendments to the Act.
 16 It may be necessary or desirable to modify the definitions of 'listed component drug' and 'component drug' in subsection 99ACA(1) to align with this drafting.
 This will be a matter for the legislative drafters.

-subsection 99ACA(1) to align with this dratting.
-This will be a matter for the registration and the registration and the subsection of doubt, a reduction to listed component A which causes a reduction to combination item AB will be counted only once when determining the reduction to combination item ABC.
+17 For avoidance of doubt, a reduction to listed component A which causes a reduction to combination item AB will be counted only once when determining the reduction to combination item ABC.